svcguy/stm32-bmp-vscode-template/README.md

 All Intellisense configuration for STM32CubeMX HAL
 All Path configuration for STM32CubeMX HAL

+A very basic printf-like function that can be directed to a UART of your choice that can be #defined away

 The following tasks:
 Make - builds the embedded application using the CubeMX generated Makefile Clean - cleans the embedded application